doitintl/Echolog/README.md

 gcloud app deploy app.yaml dispatch.yaml
 ```

+### Viewing the logs
+All the payload logs are under Global resources in the Echolog logs.

 ### Notes:
 Due to [Google's Stackdriver pricing policy](https://cloud.google.com/stackdriver/pricing_v2) you might want to create a separate project for this tool and enable Stackdriver only on this project.